 If you cannot visit a sugar bush, you can always purchase some maple syrup and try this fun recipe yourself at home.

-Whether you try the easy snow ice cream recipe or make sugar on snow, you are sure to enjoy a wonderful time with your children and friends.
+Whether you try the homemade snow ice cream recipe or make sugar on snow, you are sure to enjoy a wonderful time with your children and friends.
 Why not surprise your family with a fun, outdoor treat this winter?

 These unique ice cream recipes are excellent for use as a student science project, and they provide fun activities for youth groups and for people of all ages.